-Bounded on the west by Lake Eric, being-part of the Town of Hamburg except the south part which is in Legislative District-12; all of the City of Lackawanna; and the southwest part of the City of Buffalo contiguous to Legislative Districts 6, 3, and 2; and except Legislative Districts 7 and -1-1.

-LL Intro.
-16-1 9/29/2016 Page 1 of 45 The common line between Legislative District 1- and Legislative District 12 is described as follows:

-Beginning at the shore line of Lake Erie, the west line of the County of Erie, at its intersection with the centerline of Pleasant Avenue extended to the north; thence southerly, southeasterly, southerly, and generally easterly along the centerline of Pleasant Avenue to its intersection with the centerline of West Pleasant Drive; thence easterly along the centerline of West Pleasant Drive and the centerline extended to the centerline of the New York State Thruway; thence northerly and easterly along the centerline of the New York State Thruway to its intersection with the centerline of South Park Avenue; thence northerly along the centerline of South Park Avenue to its intersection with the centerline of Southwestern Boulevard; thence northeasterly along the centerline of Southwestern-Boulevard to its intersection with the centerline of the New York State Thruway; thence northerly along the centerline of the New York State Thruway to its intersection with the centerline of Big Tree Road; thence easterly along the centerline of Big Tree Road to its intersection with the centerline of McKinley Parkway; thence southerly along the centerline of McKinley-Parkway to its intersection with the centerline of Bayview Road; thence southeasterly along the centerline of Bayview Road to its intersection with the centerline of Armor Duells-Corner Road; thence easterly along the centerline of Armor Duells-Corner Road to the east line of the Town of Hamburg.
+Bounded on the west by Lake Erie, being part of the Town of Hamburg except the south part which is in Legislative District 12; all of the City of Lackawanna; and the southwest part of the City of Buffalo contiguous to Legislative Districts 6, 3, and 2; and except Legislative Districts 7 and 11.
+The common line between Legislative District 1 and Legislative District 12 is described as follows: Beginning at the shore line of Lake Erie, the west line of the County of Erie, at its intersection with the centerline of Pleasant Avenue extended to the north; thence southerly, southeasterly, southerly, and generally easterly along the centerline of Pleasant Avenue to its intersection with the centerline of West Pleasant Drive; thence easterly along the centerline of West Pleasant Drive and the centerline extended to the New York State Thruway; thence northerly and easterly along the centerline of the New York State Thruway to its intersection with the centerline of South Park Avenue; thence northerly along the centerline of South Park Avenue to its intersection with the centerline of Southwestern Boulevard; thence northeasterly along the centerline of Southwestern Boulevard to its intersection with the centerline of the New York State Thruway; thence northerly context along the centerline of southwestern Boulevard; thence northeasterly along the centerline of Southwestern Boulevard to its intersection with the centerline of the New York State Thruway; thence northerly along the centerline of the New York State Thruway to its intersection with the centerline of Big Tree Road; thence easterly along the centerline of Big Tree Road to its intersection with the centerline of McKinley Parkway; thence southerly along the centerline of McKinley Parkway to its intersection with the centerline of Bayview Road; thence southeasterly along the centerline of Bayview Road to its intersection with the centerline of Armor Duells Corner Road; thence easterly along the centerline of Armor Duells Corner Road to the east line of the Town of Hamburg.
+The common boundary between Legislative District 1 and Legislative District 2 is described as follows: